Bending basics: A comprehensive introduction to 12 types of metal bending processes

 Induction hot bending

-The induction bending process, also known as high frequency bending, incremental bending or hot bending, uses inductors to locally heat steel by induction.
+The induction bending process, also known as high-frequency bending, incremental bending, or hot bending, uses inductors to locally heat steel by induction.
 This results in a narrow heat band in the shape to be bent.
 The shape is firmly held by a clamp at the desired radius, which is mounted on a free pivoting arm.
 The shape is pushed through the inductor by an accurate drive system which causes the hot section to form the induction bend at the set radius.
-The bent part is then cooled by water, forced or still air to fix the bend shape.
+The bent part is then cooled by water, forced or still air to fix the bent shape.

 Recommended reading：2 Advice on how to bend aluminum without breaking it?